 But despite the fashion industry’s scaled-back production and embrace of digital business models, the pandemic has proved the final nail in the coffin for many businesses already suffering from mismanagement and financial pressures.

-This week, after 17 years, Aussie designer Alice McCall, founder of the eponymous label, appointed administrators.
+The week this story was published, after 17 years, Aussie designer Alice McCall, founder of the eponymous label, appointed administrators.
 “I have had to make a necessary decision to edit down my business, with the objective of building a more sustainable business model for the future,” she said in a statement.

 And it's not just designers having an impact on the industry.
 With Australia’s second-largest airline, Virgin Australia, going into voluntary administration, it has had flow-on effects, leaving Melbourne Fashion Festival without an official sponsor.